ronaldojf/dubtrack-autofollow/README.md

 ## dubtrack-autofollow

-A script for [dubtrack.fm](https://www.dubtrack.fm) to verify each 10 minutes if there's users, in the room you are in, you didn't followed yet and to follow them.
+A script for [dubtrack.fm](https://www.dubtrack.fm) to verify each 10 minutes if there's users, in the room you are in, you didn't follow yet and to follow them.

 ### Installation Instructions